arXiv/arxiv-docs/source/help/submit_status.md

 On Hold
 -------

 Your submission was identified by arXiv staff or [moderators](moderation/index.md) as needing further attention.

-Submissions may be put on hold for a variety of reasons, ranging from questions about proper classification, pending moderator approval, presentation issues, copyrighted PDF, etc., to editorial concerns.
+Submissions may be put on hold for a variety of reasons, ranging from questions about proper classification, presentation issues, copyrighted PDF, or editorial concerns.
 Most of these do not require any further input from the submitter and will be dealt with in due course. arXiv urges submitters to be patient.
 Due to the large volume of submissions, it may take several days before a resolution is reached.

+Authors *must not* create a new submission with the same content when a pending submission is on hold.
+This will also lead to further delays.

 Submissions in this status will not expire.

-Authors *must not* create a new submission with the same content when a pending submission is on hold as this will lead to further delays and deletion of duplicate content.

 <span id="expired"></span>